 3. GDPR, personal data and marketing information

-The General Data Protection Regulation (GDPR) is a European-wide law that replaces the Data Protection Act 1998 in the UK.
-It comes into force on 25th May 2018 and applies to all businesses operating in the EU that process personal data.
+The UK General Data Protection Regulation (UK GDPR) is a UK law tailored by the Data Protection Act 2018.
+It came into force on 25th May 2018 and applies to all businesses operating in the UK that process personal data.
 If you have have an online shop selling goods within the UK or to the EU, you collect and process personal data (such as a customer’s name, email address and postal address), which means the GDPR applies to you.
 So whether you are a sole trader, a limited company or just a hobbyist just selling a few of your products online, you MUST comply with the regulations.

 As a seller on Folksy you agree to comply with General Data Protection Regulations.
 These include:

 - Only adding customers to your mailing list if you have their explicit consent.
 You can contact your customer about issues related to their order but you must not contact them about anything else, send them marking information or add them to any mailing list unless they have opted-in to any further communication (through any channel - phone, mail or electronic).